 She loves being part of every child’s journey at Playmates and craves the infectious laughter, the boundless energy and the wonderful “out of the mouths of babes” quotes.

+Benjamin joined Playmates in Fall 2013 as one of the PM teachers.
 A native Californian, Benjamin grew up in balmy San Diego before moving up to San Francisco.
 He began working with kids at a young age, babysitting his younger brothers and the others children in the neighborhood.
 In college, Benjamin started a summer job as preschool assistant/after school teacher, a job that shaped his resolve to go into the field of Early Childhood Education.
 After receiving his degree in Child Development, he worked for the Waldorf School of San Diego while attending classes at the Waldorf teacher training program.
 With ten years of experience in play-based and Waldorf curriculum, Benjamin is very excited to be a part of a wonderful community and school.

 When not working, Benjamin enjoys finding time to play his tuba or having friends over to play board games.